One element that makes the GUS practice different from a regular Underscore is the Facings.

 Dancers do the 2nd Facing, during the final 5 minutes (at the 3-hour 55-minute mark) facing a GUS site to the West.

-The Facings are “our dates with the world” as Nancy would say.
+The Facings are “our dates with the world” as Nancy said.
 Nancy would spend time considering who and where each of the GUS sites were.
 She would imagine facing the backs of the dancers of the next site and that next site facing the backs of the dancers of their next site, and so on — transmitting a kind of attention (or intention) around the world.

 If you have any questions about the Facings, please email us.